46elks/46elks-getting-started/code-examples/Voice-IVR-interactive-voice-menues/README.md

-# Contributions welcome!

-An example missing?!
-Perhaps you'll build it before we do?!
-How about sharing it?
-See an error or something that can be improved?
-Share and help others!
-Pull requests are very welcome.
-Feel free to e-mail us at hello@46elks.com to make a suggestion, send us a request, or just get in touch because you feel like it!

 ## IVR
 IVR stands for interactive voice response.
 You can play a message to the caller, and then do different actions depending on what the users does next.
 React to user pressing one, let the user press a pincode to access information, Let them know about your opening hours.